 Sarah is an accomplished health care executive with over 30 years of leadership experience.
 She brings to the role of CEO of OPA a very unique combination of health professional regulatory and professional association experience in health care, along with a strong results focused experience in member advocacy, strategy, policy, and program and service delivery.
 Her prior experience as the CEO of OntarioMD, a subsidiary of the Ontario Medical Association, focused on supporting and enabling digital transformation working with clinicians, the government, Ontario Health and key stakeholders across the province.
 She has demonstrated experience and success in results-oriented delivery with strategic partnerships across Canada.
 Sarah holds an MHSc (University of Toronto), an LL.M in Health Law (Osgoode), along with her ICD.D designation as a corporate Director.
 Contact Sarah at shutchison@opa.on.ca.

 Terry joined the Board in 2025.
-Terry is current the Clinic Director and Physiotherapist at Lifemark Physiotherapy Bathurst & St. Clair in Toronto, where he leads a team of 15 skilled clinicians and administrative staff.
-He is experienced in a range of rehabilitation programs, including private and extended health coverage (EHC) clients, CPC program, LTD, MVA, WSIB and the PCVRS veteran program.
+He works as the Clinic Director and Physiotherapist at Lifemark Physiotherapy Bathurst & St. Clair in Toronto, where he leads a team of 15 skilled clinicians and administrative staff.
+He is experienced in a range of rehabilitation programs, including private, CPC, MVA, WSIB, LTD and PCVRS veteran program.
+Terry’s clinical practice focuses on orthopaedic, vestibular, and concussion rehab.
 Beyond his clinical and leadership roles, he is passionate about mentoring and student engagement and continues to supervise clinical placements.
 Terry is multi-lingual and speaks English, French and Chinese.

 Kyle joined the Board in 2024.
 Kyle is the founder of Propel Physiotherapy – which includes 3 interdisciplinary treatment centres for neurological and complex orthopaedic conditions across Ontario.
 He has over 20 years of experience working in rehabilitation and private practice where he brings is passion for clinical care, education and advocacy.
 He is focussed on bringing change across the system to improve the experience for both patients and clinicians.
 Kyle is an adjunct lecturer and lab clinician at the University of Toronto Department of Physical Therapy Program where he mentors students soon to enter the profession.